 Shareholders desiring to leave an anonymous or confidential message for the Board or any individual director may call (855) 900-0046.
 Additionally, shareholders may e-mail the Board by going to our website at ir.creditacceptance.com/contact-the-board.
 Telephone calls will be recorded and summarized by the third party provider which monitors the hotline service.
-A summary of the calls received will be sent to the Chief Legal Officer and Corporate Secretary, the Senior Vice President - Internal Audit, the Chairman of the Audit Committee, and to any director to whom communications are addressed.
+A summary of the calls received will be sent to the Chief Legal Officer and Corporate Secretary, the Senior Vice President - Internal Audit, the Chairman of the Audit Committee, and any directors to whom the communications were addressed.
 Communications submitted to the Board through our website will be sent to the Chief Legal Officer and Corporate Secretary, the Senior Vice President - Internal Audit, the Chairman of the Audit Committee, and any directors to whom the communication was addressed.